 Like mantras, affirmations reaffirm the power words hold, the power of the vibration they possess.
 And when you speak with broken language and do not speak clearly are not able to attract that energy, and are putting out a completely different energy.
 In a Sanskrit mantra, one wrongly spoken syllable you could go from speaking something positive and inviting to something horrible or silly.
 Mantras ask the mind to dance with them, getting the mind all caught up in its harmony that soon the mind forgets what it was so wrapped up in and at the same time has transformed it’s thought patterns to a higher vibration.

+Considering our brains are wired to prefer the negative, using a powerfully positive affirmation can help one align with their desires, hopes, and dreams.
+Or simply see life as a great experience, rather than a horrible one.
 When we speak in slang, fragments, and slurs we diminish the power of words, we torque the energetic vibration of what we speak, write, and say.
 And although it may sound cool or be much quicker to text and write, the consequences are fragmented, and I think we can all agree that our world’s current state and this current generation is in major need of a realignment and a re-connection with life itself.

 Affirmations are powerful attraction statements, often used with the starting phrase “I AM”.
 In stating such a phrase at the beginning of the affirmation you are saying to the Universe that this is what YOU ARE.
 And when you say, do or visualize something repeatedly, it becomes you and you become it.